 (2) Express any opinions as to the merit of a claim or the correctness of a decision by the various officers or agencies as the decision relates to a claim for benefits or compensation.

-The chief ombudsperson and assistant ombudspersons shall receive compensation at a level established by the nominating council commensurate with the individual's background, education, and experience in workers' compensation or related fields.
-The chief ombudsperson and assistant ombudspersons are full-time permanent employees in the classified civil service of the state and are entitled to all benefits that accrue to such employees, including, without limitation, sick, vacation, and personal leaves.
+(E) The chief ombudsperson and assistant ombudspersons shall receive compensation at a level established by the nominating council commensurate with the individual's background, education, and experience in workers' compensation or related fields.
+The chief ombudsperson and assistant ombudspersons are full-time permanent employees in the unclassified service of the state and are entitled to all benefits that accrue to such employees, including, without limitation, sick, vacation, and personal leaves.
+Assistant ombudspersons serve at the pleasure of the chief ombudsperson.